DataFire/Integrations/integrations/generated/amazonaws_acm/README.md

   * message [String](#string)

 ### ResourceNotFoundException
-* ResourceNotFoundException `object`: The specified certificate cannot be found in the caller's account, or the caller's account cannot be found.
+* ResourceNotFoundException `object`: The specified certificate cannot be found in the caller's account or the caller's account cannot be found.
   * message [String](#string)

 ### ResourceRecord